olliephillips/froxy/README.md

 ### Usage

-Froxy is configured with a sinbgle `config.toml` file
+Froxy is configured with a single `config.toml` file

+[work in progress]